Seattle Modern Waterfront Home

 Boomerang House

-A family home on the water, the owners wanted a house that would encourage creating and viewing art; connecting with nature, friends and family.
-DA designed a boomerang shaped plan that nestles into the hillside while framing views of Mt.
+The owners of this lakefront home envisioned a place for creating art and connecting with family, friends and nature.
+In response, DA designed a boomerang-shaped plan that nestles into the hillside while framing views of Mt.
 Rainier and Lake Washington.

 Boomerang-16-banner.jpg